arciisine/AlexaMedia/README.md

 Next Steps
 ------------------------------------------------
-  * Install the node client on my Raspberry Pi to act as Firebase event listener
-    * Should allow me to use this with other Skills if I make more
-    * Verify code works properly on nodejs version available for Raspberry Pi
   * Figure out how to play Amazon Videos
   * Wait for Amazon to finally integrate this functionality into Echo
   * Add support for other Applications